PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/build-pirogue/index.md

 ## Install PiRogue OS

 ### Get PiRogue OS
 PiRogue OS is released on GitHub and can be found in the *release* section of the [PiRogue OS repository](https://github.com/PiRogueToolSuite/pirogue-os/).
 The OS is pre-configured so you just need to flash it on a micro SD-card.
 The image (the binary file to be flashed on the SD-card) is compressed.
-The file you have to download on your computer has a name following this schema `image_<year>-<month>-<day>-PiRogueOS-lite.zip`.
+The file you have to download on your computer has a name following this schema `image_<year>-<month>-<day>-PiRogueOS-lite.img.xz`.

 [Download the latest version of PiRogue OS →](https://github.com/PiRogueToolSuite/pirogue-os/releases/latest)